WebReflection/ucompress/README.md

 ### Brotli, Deflate, and GZip

-The following file extensions, available via the `ucompress.encoded` array too, will automatically create their `.brotli`, `.deflate`, and `.gzip` version in the destination folder, plus their own `.json` file, per each different compression.
+The following file extensions, available via the `ucompress.encoded` array too, will create their `.brotli`, `.deflate`, and `.gzip` version in the destination folder, plus their own `.json` file, per each different compression, **only** if the method received a third `{createFile: true}` options parameter.

   * **.css**
   * **.html**